What is Net Revenue Retention and How to Calculate It

 - Use a product growth tool like Userpilot and start improving your NRR with in-app messaging.

-Also referred to as net dollar retention (NDR), Net Revenue Retention (NRR) is a SaaS metric that calculates the percentage of revenue retained from existing customers over a specific period of time (usually monthly or yearly), including upgrades, downgrades, cross-sells, and cancellations.
+Also referred to as net dollar retention (NDR), Net Revenue Retention (NRR) is a SaaS business metric that calculates the percentage of revenue retained from existing customers over a specific period of time (usually monthly or yearly), including upgrades, downgrades, cross-sells, and cancellations.

 Net Revenue Retention helps you understand how many existing customers are actually staying loyal and extending their subscriptions.

 NRR helps you understand whether the service provided has the quality of engaging customers and meeting their needs.
 If it doesn’t, they will eventually cancel their subscription or downgrade, resulting in revenue churn.
 NRR rate can indicate negative underlying trends that you can resolve and improve customer retention rates.

 NRR is a key metric that can uphold the company’s financial performance.